The Making Of the California Gharana

 You are known for your sophisticated musicality and exceptional character portrayal as a kathak artist.
 Which aspects of your style derive from the work of Pandit Chitresh Das, and which are more unique to you and your experiences as an artist?

 Character portrayal has been an ongoing exploration over many years for me.
 Guruji was extraordinarily observant.
-His acuity in understanding the body and facial movements that could reflect both extreme and subtle sentiments meant that he could a breathtaking range of contrasting characters.
+His acuity in understanding the body and facial movements that could reflect both extreme and subtle sentiments meant that he could portray a breathtaking range of contrasting characters.
 Watching his expressive story-telling was mesmerizing and intimidating.
 I am not a natural mime.
 I feel quite uncomfortable “doing impressions” of others.
 However, I found for the stories and poems that he taught us in class, I was able to forget myself and enjoy immersing myself in that moment.

 In 2009, Guruji created a full scale production of the Ramayana for Chhandam School.
 It was fascinating to see which students he chose for each role.
 Some facet of their actual character seemed to be part of the decision.
 For me, he chose Manthara.
 I was somewhat shocked as everything I knew of the character at that time was that she was very manipulative and was the instigator of Prince Ram’s exile of 14 years.
 This was exceedingly in the opposite direction of how I strove to live my daily life.
 I began to read many stories about Manthara and also multiple versions of the same stories.
 I found that Manthara’s motivation for many of her actions were due to her intense loyalty and love for the queen Kaikeyi whom Manthara had taken care of since Kaikeyi’s childhood.
-Even though the scene I was in did not show this background, this knowledge was integral for helping me understand how to bring forth a character who on the surface is manifesting one part of their personality but whose actions are motivated by a completely different part.
+Even though the scene I was in did not show this background, this knowledge was integral for helping me understand how to bring forth a character who is manifesting one part of their personality on the surface, but whose actions are motivated by a completely different part.

 If the audience cannot feel the full character, then they will not be able to understand or sympathize with the character’s actions.
 That depth of connection is integral to a portrayal that makes an indelible impression on the audience.
-This approach and philosophy has been the foundation of all my character portrayal since then from the demon Marich to the heroic Hanuman, from a betraying General to tantric Sadhu, from the kidnapped princess Sita to the heavenly immortal Chang’e.
+This approach and philosophy has been the foundation of all my character portrayals since then from the demon Marich to the heroic Hanuman, from a betraying General to tantric Sadhu, from the kidnapped princess Sita to the heavenly immortal Chang’e.

 You created a beautiful original solo work that is traditional kathak but based on a Chinese story.
 What was your inspiration and process for creating this and how did you approach using the kathak idiom to tell a story from a different culture?